hruzgar/ukey-downloader/README.md

 # ukey-downloader
+## Usecase

-This project aims to download all the lesson materials from "https://ukey.uludag.edu.tr/" with the help of the selenium framework.
+Download all the lesson materials from "https://ukey.uludag.edu.tr/".

+## How to use
+For now there is only a working release for Windows
+### Windows
+1. Download the zip-file from releases
+2. Extract the zip-file
+3. Double-Click on run.exe
+That's all !!!